behzadhaki/freesound-rack/Plugins/FreesoundAdvancedSampler/README.md

 - Add a DL button to download missing bookmarks
 -
 priority 1:
+- Use a single uniform search method instead of repeating the same code in each search function
+  - get tags and description from the search results and store them in SamplePadInfo
 - create a multi-tab sample pad

 priority 2: